droidian-devices/devices.droidian.org/templates/default_template.md

     {{/command}}
 {{/isCommandProvided}}

-Congratulations, if everything went well you should be booting into Droidian.
+Congratulations, if everything went well you should be booted into Droidian.

 ## Notes
 {{#statuspage}}